What sets apart the best apps for learning German?

 As for mnemonics: most schooling systems only teach learning through rote repetition.
 However, our brains are not made for memorizing dry facts and instead are much better at storing visual or multi-sensory information.
 Memrise’s goal is to get you to tap into this and anchor knowledge in your brain through multiple connections.

-The app’s courses are created by the community and there are plenty German courses.
+The app’s courses are created by the community and there are plenty of German courses.

 iOS: Anki on the AppStore